Maccraft123/Cadmium/README.md

 - ``` ./build-all /dev/sdX ``` On a Linux machine(ChromeOS doesn't count(except in linux chroot)).
 For Debian rootfs, binfmt and debootstrap are needed to work correctly.
 - When ```build-all``` is ran like ```./build-all <file> <size>```, it builds Cadmium to <file> with size of <size>(2G should be fine)
 - Enable developer mode
-- Plug pendrive into duet via usb-c to usb-a adapter
+- Plug pendrive into your laptop.
 - Boot from USB
 - After running ``` ./install-to-emmc ``` after connecting to internet, Cadmium will be installed on internal emmc memory
 - To update kernel on eMMC memory run: ```./install-kernel``` from pendrive